vdesgrange/H2Vk/README.md

 Or the comburant used by the first successful internal combustion engine.
 ```

-An small graphic engine developed as a side-project to learn the Vulkan API, improve C++ skills and gather graphic computing knowledge.
+A real-time rendering engine developed as a side-project to learn the Vulkan API, improve C++17 skills and gather graphic computing knowledge.

 Given that this project is recent, the list of features implemented remains short.
+It still features techniques
+such as cascaded shadow mapping, image-based lighting and atmospheric scattering.
 A long term goal aim at using this work to render solutions obtained from physic simulations with closure modelling.

 ## Pre-requisites